 “Anything I can do to help?”
 Chat offered, jumping down from the railing to sit beside her.
 “They say, cats are very good listeners.”

 Marinette exhaled and stared at the skyline again.
 She liked having him next to her, as Marinette.
 His rooftop visits were few and far between.
-But she always enjoyed when he stopped by.
+But she always enjoyed it when he stopped by.

 Chat was different around Ladybug.
 With Ladybug, his bravado often overpowered any trace of sweetness.
 Over the years, the flirting subsided, but Marinette’s uneasiness remained.
 Ever since Bunnyx showed her that horrible future, she strived to always be professional.
 She always worried that a touch here or a wink there might lead to.
 She never wanted to give Chat false hope.